-Applications received by February 28 are considered equal and if there are too many students for a class, the applications are placed into a random lottery for admission.
+Applications for the upcoming school year are not accepted until January 1.
+Applications received between January 1 and February 28 are considered equal.
+If there are too many students for a class, the applications are placed into a random lottery for admission.

 From March 1 through August 31, applications are accepted and students are added to class lists on a first come, first served basis.
 When classes are full the students are added to numbered waiting lists.

 There are no tuition or application fees for Renaissance Academy Charter School Kindergarten through Eighth Grade.
 Charter school student costs are yearly materials fees and field trip expenses.
 Special event, trips, and certain sports have additional fees.
 School uniforms are also required and purchased directly by the family.
 See Financial Policies for more details.

 Due at Enrollment

 |Field Trip Fees:||

 Aug – May